bling/dotvim/README.md

 ### versioning

-The `g:dotvim_settings.version` is a simple version number which is manually edited.
-It used to detect whether significant breaking changes have been introduced so that users of the distribution can be notified accordingly.
+the `g:dotvim_settings.version` is a simple version number which is manually edited.  it is used to detect whether significant breaking changes have been introduced so that users of the distribution can be notified accordingly.

 ## customization

-*  since the distribution is just one file, customization is straightforward.  simply add settings before or after sourcing the distribution to customize.  for example:
+*  since the distribution is just one file, customization is straightforward.  any customizations can be added to the `g:dotvim_settings` variable, which will be used whilst sourcing the distribution's `vimrc` file.  here is an example:

 ```
+" this is the bare minimum
 let g:dotvim_settings = {}
+let g:dotvim_settings.version = 1

+" here are some basic customizations, please refer to the top of the vimrc file for all possible options
 let g:dotvim_settings.default_indent = 3
 let g:dotvim_settings.max_column = 80
 let g:dotvim_settings.colorscheme = 'my_awesome_colorscheme'

-" by default, all language specific plugins are not loaded.  you can change this with the following:
+" by default, language specific plugins are not loaded.  this can be changed with the following:
 let g:dotvim_settings.plugin_groups_exclude = ['ruby','python']

 " if there are groups you want always loaded, you can use this: